beshu-tech/readonlyrest-docs/kibana.md

   hide_apps: ["/^(?!(Analytics|Management).*$).*$/"]
 ```

-In this case everything except of `Analytics` and `Management` will submenus will be hidden
+In this case, everything except of `Analytics` and `Management`, will submenus will be hidden

-**⚠️IMPORTANT** In this case `|` is treated ad logical `or` operator, that's why it shouldn't be escaped
+**⚠️IMPORTANT** In this case `|` is treated as logical `or` operator, that's why it shouldn't be escaped

-To check all regular expressions available options, check [regular expressions syntax cheatsheet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular\_Expressions/Cheatsheet)
+To check all regular expressions available options, check the [regular expressions syntax cheatsheet](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular\_Expressions/Cheatsheet)

-#### Hiding kibana management apps
+#### Hiding Kibana management apps

 There is an option to hide specific management apps.
 You can declare hide\_apps value like: